NSLS-II-SST/rsoxs_workflow/examples/20250424_setup_python_miniforge.md

 - `pip install natsort` allows use of the natsort package, but is not necessary for the main functioning of PyHyperScattering.

+Also note that some installs might not work on the same line as `conda create`.
+These can be installed after activating the environment.

+- `pyhyperscattering[bluesky,ui]` may not install the necessary dependencies and may result in an older version of PyHyperScattering to be imported.
+This might be an issue if trying to use a GUI to install packages (e.g., JupyterLab Desktop).

+- Installs involving git cloning, such as installing a specific commit or branch.

 ## Optional notes on environment management